theapi/denbit/docs/examples/Basics/Knob.md

 Click the magnifiying class icon in the top right of the Arduino application.

-The serial monitor needs to be listening at "115200 baud", so set the value in the bottom left to 115200 baud.
+The serial monitor needs to be listening at "115200 baud", so set the value in the baud selector to `115200 baud`.

 If the wrong value is set, only gibberish will appear on the monitor.